amrlabib/javascript-essentials/callbackFunctions.md

 ---

-### First class citizen functions make callbacks possible:
+### Why callback function is possible in javascript:

+The answer is that functions are First class citizen, which means the following:

 1. Function objects can be assigned to variables.